enlacee/update-bitly/README.md

-# Bitly API PATH (code BETA)
+# Deamon with bash

-**PROBLEM:** My current public ip change all time **SOLUTION:** Ceate script for update the URL bitly themelse i will always have access to my House Server
+**TASK:** This Deamon: check if our network has internet

-**TASK:** The function is check if our network has internet
+And if dont have update a link: `bit.ly/2PdcQyi` When the internet come back.

-And if dont have create a varibale call: `UPDATE_API` with value 1
+**PROBLEM:** My current public ip change all time
-Useful for next execution of this script Execute the PACTH bitly request.
+**SOLUTION:** Ceate script for update the URL bitly themelse i will always have access to my House Server

 ## Wrong (i need access by auth 2 for to do this)

 With bitly api rest  WE CAN'T update the field `long_url`
 I realized than when i started to write ( bad practice :( )

 ## Solution to no update the field: long_url